Mei Xiang

-Mei Xiang (Chinese 美香 Měi Xiāng [mèiɕjɑ́ŋ] "beautiful fragrance") is a female giant panda who lives at the National Zoo in Washington D.C.
+Mei Xiang (Chinese 美香 Měi Xiāng [mèiɕjɑ́ŋ] "beautiful fragrance") is a female giant panda who lived at the National Zoo in Washington D.C.

 Mei Xiang has given birth to seven cubs, all at the National Zoo and fathered by Tian Tian.
 Four of her cubs have survived to adulthood.
 Mei Xiang's most recent cub is a male, named Xiao Qi Ji, born on August 21, 2020.

 Background

 Mei Xiang was born on July 22, 1998, at the China Conservation and Research Center for the Giant Panda in Wolong, Sichuan Province; she weighs about 230 pounds.
 Her mother was Xue Xue and her father was Lin Nan; both parents were wild pandas.
 She and Tian Tian, a male, are the National Zoo's second pair of giant pandas.

 Giant pandas are thought to be solitary creatures, except for mating season and mothers with young cubs.
 In keeping with the habits of wild pandas, Mei is generally alone, although Mei and Tian are occasionally together outside of breeding season.
 Tian and Mei are trained to participate in a full medical examination, including a blood draw, without anesthesia.